ParcivalLTD/The-Curse-of-Haramed/README.md

 ## Contact

-For any inquiries or feedback, please contact me at [email protected]
+For any inquiries or feedback, please contact me at juliangabriel570@gmail.com